 Often times the wiring diagram will not tell us specifically which wire we need, but will show which wire is paired with which.
 The 2 current pump wires will always be paired with one another in the diagram, and that's usually all you need to know to identify them.
 Then you can measure the 2 wires in the pair, with the engine running, and you will select the one that has the higher voltage.
-One other trick, is that on 4 wire wide band sensors, the wire colors on the sensor itself are often standardized as black, blue, and white.
-In these cases the blue wire is the one you need.
+See the shortcut method below